oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 github: https://github.com/oktadev/okta-angular-microfrontend-example
 ---

-Micro-frontends continue to gain a lot of interest and traction in front-end development.
+Micro-frontends continue to gain interest and traction in front-end development.
 The architecture models the same concept as micro-services - as a way to decompose monolithic front-end applications.
 And just like with micro-services, micro-frontends have complexities to manage.

-This post is part two in a series where we'll build an e-commerce site using Angular using micro-frontends.
-We're using Webpack 5 with Module Federation to support wiring the micro-frontends together, demonstrate sharing authenticated state between the different front-ends, prepare for deployment using dynamic module loading, and deploy it all to Vercel's free hosting plan.
+This post is part two in a series about building an e-commerce site with Angular using micro-frontends.
+We use Webpack 5 with Module Federation to wire the micro-frontends together, demonstrate sharing authenticated state between the different front ends, prepare for deployment using dynamic module loading, and deploy it all to Vercel's free hosting plan.

-In this second post in the series, we're building on the site we created in the first post.
-Check out [How to Build Micro-Frontends Using Module Federation in Angular](/blog/2022/05/02/angular-microfrontend-auth).
-Let's continue working on our cupcake e-commerce site by adding dynamic module loading, securing unprotected routes, and setting up deploying the site in Vercel. 🎉
+In this second post, we're building on the site we created in part one, [How to Build Micro-Frontends Using Module Federation in Angular](/blog/2022/05/02/angular-microfrontend-auth).
+Let's add dynamic module loading to our cupcake e-commerce site, secure unprotected routes, and set up the site for deployment in Vercel, a service designed to improve the front-end development workflow. 🎉

 In the end, you'll have an app that looks like this publicly available through Vercel: